Online Learning Opportunities

 In July 2012, Senate Bill 289 was passed by Georgia Legislators and signed into law by the Governor.
 The new law established guidelines and expectations for how local school districts offer and provide notification to students and parents about online learning.
 While the legislation does not require an online course to graduate, it does provide an option for students to take an online learning option.

 Below are some important points about Senate Bill 289.

 - A student may take an online course even if the course is offered by Forsyth County.

-- If the online course is taken in place of a course in the regular school day, there will be no cost incurred by the student or parent.
-If the course it taken outside the school day, the student is responsible for the cost of the course.
+- If the online course is taken in place of a course during the regular school day, there will be no cost incurred by the student or parent.
+If the course is taken outside the school day, the student is responsible for the cost of the course.
 Withdrawals from GAVS courses are only allowed in extenuating circumstances and students/parents are responsible for payment of all fees associated with the course incurred by the district.

 Request Online Courses

 Requests are subject to counselor and administrative approval.
 Parent/guardian approval must be obtained for students to take an online course.
 Parents/guardians of high school should complete the FCS Georgia Virtual School (GAVS) Intent to Participate form found in Parent Portal to approve.
 Parents/guardians of middle school students should reach out to their student's counselor.
 GAVS course requests for the 2024-2025 school year must be submitted by July 10, 2024.